 Jackson’s reputation was such that he was the subject of the first cricket cartoon to appear in the magazine ‘Punch’.
 His ability was discovered by William Clarke, when Jackson played for local town sides against Clarke’s England XI.

-Bearing in mind that the England XI comprised the best batsmen in the country at that date, Jackson took no less than 40 wickets in just five matches against Clarke’s side and was then engaged by Clarke - this began both his career with the England XI and with Nottinghamshire - debut v England at Trent Bridge in August 1855.
+Bearing in mind that the England XI comprised the best batsmen in the country at that date, Jackson took no less than 40 wickets in just five matches against Clarke’s side and was then engaged by Clarke - this began both his career with the England XI and with Nottinghamshire - and made his county debut v England at Trent Bridge in August 1855.

 It is tempting to set down Jackson’s match by match record with the County – it spanned 33 matches, ending in 1866, but at least his feat v Kent at Cranbrook must be recorded.
 Kent were all out for 58, with Jackson returning an analysis of 29.3-18-23-7.